prof. dr. J.W. Duyvendak, dr. M. Hurenkamp

 Citizenship sits at the crossroads between law and politics on the one hand and sociology and philosophy on the other hand.
 Here, the empirical (how things are) and the normative (how things should be) invariably go hand in hand.
 Just as one cannot peel the layers of somebody’s personality as if he or she were an onion, and just as a heart has two chambers, one cannot do away with the rights connected to citizenship and expect a sense of duty to remain intact.

-A presentation during the course and an essay at the end of the course.
+Your grade is composed on a presentation during the seminars and an 2.500 word essay at the end of the course.

 |Language of instruction||English|